CMB constraints on DHOST theories: Results

-In the left panel of Fig.~\ref{fig:Cl_cCK}, we show the deviation of the Hubble parameter with varying $c_3$ (solid line) and $c_4$ (dotted line) from the best-fit case, $(c_3,c_4) = (1.59, 0)$.
-Although the amount of change is highly larger than the $68\%$ confidence range for these parameters, the Hubble parameter changed only by at most $0.5\%$.
-From this test, we find that the time-evolution of the Hubble parameter is insensitive to the parameters $c_3$ and $c_4$.
-In fact, the k-essence term, given by $P(X)=c_2X$, comes into play as the major component of the dark energy in the cCK model.
-On the other hand, the same variation of the parameters brings about the very large changes in the angular power spectrum $C^{TT}_\ell$ as shown in the right panel of Fig.~\ref{fig:Cl_cCK}.
-As a result, both $c_3$ and $c_4$ cannot be deviated from the best-fit values; otherwise, the angular power spectrum on the large scales are too enhanced and thus is obviously ruled out by the observations.
+In the left panel of Fig.~\ref{fig:Cl_cCK}, we show the Hubble parameter with various $c_3$ ({\it solid}) and $c_4$ ({\it dotted}).
+The vertical axis is the Hubble parameter normalised by that with the best-fit case, $(c_3,c_4) = (1.59, 0)$.
+Although we vary these parameters in wider ranges than their confidence intervals, the Hubble parameter changes only by at most $0.5\%$.
+This test implies that $c_3$ and $c_4$ are not well constrained from the time-evolution of the Hubble parameter.
+On the other hand, the same variations of these parameters significantly alter the angular power spectrum $C^{\rm TT}_\ell$ as shown in the right panel of Fig.~\ref{fig:Cl_cCK}.
+From this fact, both $c_3$ and $c_4$ cannot deviate from the best-fit values; otherwise, the angular power spectrum on the large scales are too enhanced and thus such parameter regions are obviously ruled out.